 Human Rights in Business Program (HRIBP)

-The Human Rights in Business Program (HRIBP), a new project of the Center for Human Rights & Humanitarian Law, is devoted to the promotion of human rights and justice for people adversely affected by business and economic activity around the world.
+The Human Rights in Business Program (HRIBP) is devoted to the promotion of human rights and justice for people adversely affected by business and economic activity around the world.
 Remedying the harms inflicted upon people and communities, bringing those responsible to account, and devising long-term solutions that embed human rights into the core of corporate culture are only possible if all those affected are part of the solution.
 HRIBP aims to build the capacities of business to operate in a responsible and sustainable manner, of civil society to advocate for human rights and environmental protections, and of governments to create and execute effective public policies.

 We believe that business practices and human rights must be brought into alignment, and that business success depends on the active respect and promotion of human rights.
 HRIBP advances human rights in businesses through applied and policy relevant research on key human rights and business issues, and support of practical initiatives focused on actively channeling business activities to positively impact on human rights and the environment.
 HRIBP works in a collaborative fashion with businesses and their stakeholders, providing a neutral convening space to identify common ground on means to improve governance and foster rights-respecting corporate cultures.